-What to See and Do
+What to See and Do in Dry Tortugas

 Geography and the man-made structures here offer an inviting environment to abundant sea life.
 Snorkeling and diving along old naval pilings, the moat wall, and shipwrecks and natural coral reefs offer something for everyone, from novice to expert snorkelers and divers.
 Popular sites include Little Africa, a coral reef called that because of its shape, plus Windjammer Wreck, Pulaski Shoals, and Texas Rock.
 Visitors to Dry Tortugas can even snorkel and dive along the moat wall at night for a chance to see nocturnal animals in action.

 Tours of Fort Jefferson provide an overview of the dramatic seafaring history of the area.
 Special events including living history programs and stargazing at night.
 Garden Key and Loggerhead Key have beaches that are open to the public.
 Guests who’d like to extend their stay and explore all that the Dry Tortugas have to offer can book campsites at Garden Key.
-These are first come, first served.
+These are first-come, first-served.
 Campers must carry in all supplies, including water.

-On the Water
+On the Water (Dry Tortugas)

 Recreational and sport fishing are welcome in many areas of the park but you would have to get special permits.
 Going with a charter fishing company can ensure compliance with all of the applicable rules.
 In addition, the charter fishing boat often has all the fishing tackle anyone could need, so travelers don’t need to worry about not having gear of their own.
 For visitors who’d prefer a smaller boating experience, All-In Fishing Charters is a great choice for observing sea turtles, nesting and wading birds, and other wildlife.
 Alternatively, if you don’t want to pay a charter fishing company, you can also get your own kayak or canoe and explore independently.